Character of the highest weight module of BMS algebra realized on codimensional-two boundary: Highest weight representation of BMS realized on

 The vacuum state $\ket{\text{vac}}$ and its descendants span an irreducible representation of BMS$_4$, or the vacuum module $\mathcal{V}_{\text{vac}}$.
 Similarly, $\mathcal{V}_{\text{vac}}$ also serves as a HWR as $\ket{\text{vac}}$ has the smallest weights $h = \bar h =0$ compared to other states in the vacuum module.

 The inner product of the states within the same module can be non-vanishing only when the two states are at the same level.
 However, the states at the same level can still have vanishing inner products.
 For example, the descendants that are only generated from supertranslation are all zero-norm states, which can be seen directly from the annihilation conditions \eqref{eq:ML0=0}, \eqref{eq:ML0=0+} and \eqref{eq:LMh0}, \eqref{eq:LMh0+}.
-This indicates that the HWRs of BMS$_4$ on $S^2$ are not unitary.
+Furthermore, these zero-norm states do not satisfy the highest-weight conditions \eqref{eq:LMh0}, indicating that our constructions of BMS$_4$ HWRs on $S^2$ are generally non-unitary.